 LACE / LACCS Alum Events

-Character education is an ever evolving process, as such LACCS seeks to provide it's alumni with opportunities and resources for professional development.
+Character education is an ever-evolving process, as such LACCS seeks to provide it's alumni with opportunities and resources for professional development.
 This is done both by hosting events and by providing resources.

 Free ongoing character education professional development for LACE/LACCS Alumni

 For more information on these and other LACCS guest speakers, or to learn more about Leadership Advancing Character and Culture in Schools, our year-long professional development series for school leaders, call 414-382-6435.
-Or - Sign up to receive updates, invites to future professional development opportunities.
+Or - Sign up to receive updates, invites to future professional development opportunitie

 The following were previous guest speakers at LACE/LACCS Alum Events: